ashishbommali/algorithms/README.md

 # my-codes
 hello!
-These are the algorithms that we use regularly.
+These are the algorithms and their implementations that we use regularly.
 These are the very basic and useful alogrithms in branch of computer science.